 The property at Rock Spring Centre offers unique potential to advance the repositioning of the Rock Spring area.
 Very few such large, contiguous, undeveloped properties remain downcounty, and in such a central location.
 The Adequate Public Facilities (APF) validity period for the approved preliminary plan expires in November 2019.
 Since the time of the property's original approvals, the area has changed and grown.
 Community facility needs have risen to the forefront of local citizens' concerns during this planning process.
 Should the APF expire or other amendments to approved plans be applied for, it is recommended, to the extent possible, that the property owners work with Planning staff and the Planning Board to modify the project in a manner that could address current and future community needs.
-This effort could include exploring the feasibility of incorporating a local community center/meeting space into the project that serves current and future residents of the area.
+This effort could include exploring the feasibility of incorporating a local community center/ meeting space into the project that serves current and future residents of the area.
+The Plan recommends a small increase in residential FAR to encourage amendments to the existing plans.

-• Confirm the existing CR-1.5, C-0.75, R-0.75, H-275 Zone.
+• Rezone the property from the CR-1.5, C-0.75, R-0.75, H-275 Zone to the CR-1.5, C-0.75, R-1.0, H-275 Zone.